What does a Public Information Officer do?

 - Serve as the primary point of contact for media inquiries and interviews.

-- Manage the organization's social media accounts, ensuring consistent and engaging content.
+- Manage the organization's social media accounts and online presence.

 Qualifications